 Dr. Aversa earned his medical degree from the Philadelphia School of Osteopathic Medicine in 2000.
 He received his general surgery training in New Haven at the Hospital of Saint Raphael.
 After graduating in 2006 he went on to pursue additional surgical specialty training.
 In 2007, he completed the first of two fellowships in the field of minimally invasive and advanced laparoscopic surgery.
 In 2008, he completed his second fellowship in the field of Colon and Rectal Surgery.
-He then returned to Connecticut and began his colon and rectal surgery practice.
-In October of 2010 he joined CBA Surgery Group.
+He then returned to Connecticut and began his colon and rectal surgery practice in October of 2010.

 During his fellowship training, Dr. Aversa performed research to develop animal models for the study of human colon cancer and to investigate immunologic and tumor response to the stress of surgery.